kuzzmi/kuzzmi.github.io/posts/2016-03-07-deferred-messaging-using-localstorage.md

 layout:      post
 date:        2016-03-07 14:16:31 +0200
 title:       "Deferred Messaging Using localStorage"
-tags:        [ javascript, html, tips ]
+tags:        technology, javascript, html, tips
-comments:    true
+lang:        en
 description: >
     In this post I will describe the way how I have solved a tricky problem to broadcast deferred messages to unknown iframes from parent window on